SERLatBTH/StarterGuide-DJIMavic2Pro/DJIGoggles/README.md

 ### Charging The Battery

-1. make sure the goggles main body and the headband are assembled.
+1. Make sure the goggles main body and the headband are assembled.
 2. USE the micro USB cable and the power adapter provided to charge the goggles
 3. Connect the cable to the micro USB port found on the headband.